 A Thai Pastor’s Wife Trusts Jesus Through The Story of Hope

-At a yearly meeting of Rom Fellowship of Baptist Church workers at a retreat sight outside of Bangkok, Thailand, a Good Soil seminar was taught last week.
+At a yearly meeting of Rom Fellowship of Baptist Church workers at a retreat site outside of Bangkok, Thailand, a Good Soil seminar was taught last week.
 Christian workers from five countries (Philippines, Canada, USA, Myanmar, Thailand) and three Thai tribal groups (Hanong, Akha, Karen) participated in the training.

 During one of the learning activities, participants are to read through the summary statements of all 40 Bible events (20 Old Testament and 20 New Testament) in The Story of Hope.
 These summary statements trace God’s story of redemption from beginning to end; they tell God’s Big Story from Creation in Genesis to future times as recorded in the book of Revelation.
 The participants pair up and spread around the room so they can read undistracted by others.
 Lourdes Holmes, a Filipina missionary who has ministered in Thailand for over 50 years, paired up with Lee from the Hmong people tribe in northern Thailand.
 She is the mother of 11 children, a pastor’s wife, and an oral learner (she doesn’t read or write).
 Her husband is the pastor of four Hmong families in their village group of about 30 homes.